turbot/powerpipe-docs/docs/powerpipe-hcl/query.md

 #### SQLite
-The SQLite `database` connection string s the path to a SQLite database file:
+The SQLite `database` connection string is the path to a SQLite database file:

 ```bash
 sqlite:path/to/file
 ```